top of page

 • Savings for known upcoming expenses

-• Increased 401(k) beyond match (even 1% more)
+• Increased 401(k) contributions beyond the match (even just 1% more)

 Tier 3: Wealth Building